 boyfriend fiancé husband, chief taste tester in thelittleloaf kitchen and the only person I know who can rival my egg consumption in any given week (mine go into cakes, his into six egg omelettes.
 Somebody help us).
 My first cookbook, Homemade Memories, will be published by Orion Books in June 2015.

 thelittleloaf blog is collection of recipes made with good, honest ingredients, often accompanied by a hefty dose of nostalgia.
 Eating should be as much about the experience as a necessity and I believe that ingredients, location and love are three simple yet essential factors in the true enjoyment of any meal.
 Allow a small sense of occasion into every bite you take, bake a little love into everything you make and I promise you’ll taste the difference.

-Chocolate, nuts of any kind, organic eggs and butter, wholemeal flour and maple syrup for baking.
+Chocolate, nuts of any kind, organic eggs and butter, wholemeal flour, soft brown sugar and maple syrup for baking.